2 Clarence Court Burford Brown eggs

 170g plain flour

-2 to 4 tbsp chilled water (add little by little)
+2 to 4 tablespoons chilled water (add little by little)

 250g sliced mushrooms mixture of Porcini & button mushrooms